Digirent-Enterprise/Data-Clean/README.md

 # DICA Data Cleaning
+This dataset is used for trainning Dengue Information Chatbot (DICA)- a LLM based chatbot for answering questions related to dengue fever.
+The chatbot is developed by Dirigent.ai

+## Data source
-The dataset is collected from `vnexpress.net` and `vinmec` for Q&A dialouge system.
-The dataset is in Vietnamese.
+The dataset is collected from `vnexpress.net` and `vinmec` using web scraping.
+The dataset is then cleaned to remove identity information of the question and answer.

+The dataset contained 5000+ Q&A health-related entries.

+Language: Vietnamese

 ## Data format
 The data is organized in csv format with 2 columns `question` and `answer`